mallett002/concourse-tutorial/README.md

 - ex:
     - trigger: `fly -t tutorial trigger-job --job hello-world/job-hello-world`
     - watch: `fly -t tutorial watch --job hello-world/job-hello-world`
+    - Or trigger & watch in one command:
+        - `fly -t tutorial trigger-job -j hello-world/job-hello-world -w`
     - To see all builds: `fly -t tutorial builds`
     - Can add `--build NUM` for specific build
         - ex: `fly -t tutorial watch --build 1` to see build #1
     - leave off `--job` to see one-offs

-## 8. Triggering Jobs
-- Clicking `+` in the web UI
-- Input resource triggering a job
-- `fly trigger-job -j pipeline/jobname` command
-- Sending a `POST` request to Concourse API

-Test:
-- `fly -t tutorial trigger-job -j hello-world/job-hello-world`
-- To see logs in terminal: `fly -t tutorial watch -j hello-world/job-hello-world`
-- Or trigger & watch in one command:
-    - `fly -t tutorial trigger-job -j hello-world/job-hello-world -w`

-## 9. Triggering Jobs with Resources
+## 8. Triggering Jobs with Resources
 - When resource changes, cause a job to trigger
     - `trigger: true`
 - `cd tutorials/basic/triggers/`